ata4/glrage/README.md

 ### Known problems
 * Videos aren't displayed correctly in Windows 10.
+* Slightly low subpixel vertex accuracy, which causes wobbly polygons in higher resolutions.

+## Wipeout

+You'll need the 3D Rage Edition of Wipeout that was bundled with Sony Vaio PCV laptops.
+A patch for the DOS version may be possible but is not yet available.

+Wipeout runs without crashes, but there are some graphical glitches right now.

+### Known problems
+* Low subpixel vertex accuracy, which causes wobbly polygons in higher resolutions.
+* Some background images aren't rendered correctly.
+* Certain parts of objects, including one half of the skybox, are invisible.

 # License
 This software is provided under GNU Lesser General Public License version 3.